LinHangzheng/hangzheng.info/_pages/cv.md

 B.S. in Computer Engineering

-GPA: 3.94 / 4.0 (57.00 Credit Hours)
+GPA: 3.93 / 4.0 (71.00 Credit Hours)

 RESEARCH EXPERIENCE
 ------
 **Accurate Tooth Pose Estimation in 3D Intraoral Scans using Deep Learning** May 2021 – present

 * Advisor: Liu Zuozhu, ZJU
-*	Proposed an automatic and efficient model based on Dynamic Graph CNN (DGCNN) for the tooth transformation task.
-*	Generate a precise rotation and ensure the accuracy of transformation.
+* Introduced the first approach with deep learning methods for accurate and automatic 6D tooth pose estimation, which is already integrated into clinical software for orthodontics in China.
+* Demonstrated the excellent performance of our method with comprehensive experiments on a newly collected large dataset.
+* Revealed the relationship between axial orientation difference of occlusive teeth and gingival atrophy, which might be helpful for dentists to identify the gingival atrophy in advance.

 **Deep Learning Models for Human Aggression Detection**	May 2020 - Present